opus card review 2019

 For example, say you’re getting married and you need to pay various people in cash.
-You can use the opus card app to quickly and easily transfer funds from your card to your current account as and when you need to, and the card won’t penalise you in the way that other cards might.
+You can use the opus card app to quickly and easily transfer funds from your card to your current account as and when you need to, and that could work out cheaper and easier than a cash advance (it certainly would on this card).

-However, since it’s designed to be accessible to those with less-than-perfect credit histories, the opus card does come with a relatively high standard rate of interest.
-Additionally, rates are tailored to the applicant, meaning that you might be offered a different (higher) rate than the advertised APR.
+Finally, since it’s designed to be accessible to those with less-than-perfect credit histories, the opus card also comes with relatively high rates of interest.
+What’s more, rates are tailored to the applicant, meaning that you might be offered a different (higher) rate than those advertised.
 Credit limits are also tailored to the applicant.